khdevnet/dotnetcore-mongodb/README.md

 you have tags.
 However, you’d have a one-to-many relationship between blog posts and
 comments: each post has many comments.

+* **Removing old data**

+emoving Old Data
+Some data is only important for a brief time: after a few weeks or months it is just wasting storage space.
+There are three popular options for removing old data: capped collections, TTL collections, and dropping collections per time period.
+The easiest option is to use a capped collection: set it to a large size and let old data “fall off” the end.
+However, capped collections pose certain limitations on the operations you can do and are vulnerable to spikes in traffic, temporarily lowering the length of time that they can hold.
+See “Capped Collections” on page 109 for more information.
+The second option is TTL collections: this gives you a finer-grain control over when documents are removed.
+However, it may not be fast enough for very high-write-volume
+collections: it removes documents by traversing the TTL index the same way a user- requested remove would.
+If TTL collections can keep up, though, they are probably the easiest solution.
+See “Time-To-Live Indexes” on page 114 for more information about TTL indexes.
+The final option is to use multiple collections: for example, one collection per month.
+Every time the month changes, your application starts using this month’s (empty) col‐ lection and searching for data in both the current and previous months’ collections.
+Once a collection is older than, say, six months, you can drop it.
+This can keep up with nearly any volume of traffic, but it is more complex to build an application around, since it has to use dynamic collection (or database) names and possibly query multiple databases

 # Resources
 * [transactional-ntfs](https://docs.microsoft.com/en-us/windows/win32/fileio/transactional-ntfs-portal)